Acrome-Smart-Motion-Devices/SMD-Arduino-Library/README.md

     **`Return:`** `uint8_t*`:
     This method returns a pointer to an 8-element `uint8_t` array where each bit represents the status of the scanned sensors.
 Each bit indicates whether a sensor is present or not.

+- ### `Red - setConnectedModules(uint8_t sensors[], uint8_t number_of_connected_sensors)`
+    The function `setConnectedModules(uint8_t sensors[], uint8_t number_of_connected_sensors)` is used to configure or initialize a set of sensor modules.
+Here’s a brief overview of its parameters and purpose:

+- **`sensors[]`**: This is an array of `uint8_t` (unsigned 8-bit integers) where each element represents an identifier or a type of sensor that is connected.
+- You can use sensors with this (for example: iQTR_1 ... iQTR_5 - number at the end of the name is used for sensor IDs)
+- All Sensor definitions:
+- iBuzzer_x
+- iServo_x
+- iRGB_x
+- iButton_x
+- iLight_x
+- iJoystick_x
+- iDistance_x
+- iQTR_x
+- iPot_x
+- iIMU_x

+- **`number_of_connected_sensors`**: This parameter specifies the total number of sensors that are connected and should be processed.

+The function takes these inputs to set up or update the configuration of the connected sensors in the system, allowing the program to recognize and interact with the specific sensors that are present.

   - ### `availableSensors()`
     This method prints the connected sensors and their IDs to the arduino's serial monitor, taking from the information recorded in the last scan.